What is a First Look? Do I want to do one?

 I know a lot of people have been looking forward to that moment of seeing their fiancé as they’re coming down the aisle their entire lives.
 There are however, a few things to consider if you are not going to do a first look.

-Sunset time matters!
+Sunset time is important!

 First, making sure you have enough daylight!
 If you’re not doing a First Look, you will have to do all you photos after the ceremony, including family, bridal party, and then portraits.
 If the sun is setting during or before your ceremony, it’s impossible get those beautiful portraits with the golden setting sun if it’s dark out.
 This sound obvious, but is a consideration a lot of people don’t take into account.